whennemuth/kuali-deployment-overview/DiskCleanup.md

   --email wrh@bu.edu
 ```

+> *NOTE:*
-> *NOTE:
+>
-> 1) Emails are sent using aws ses (simple email service).
+> * *Emails are sent using aws ses (simple email service).
 The sending email address must be verified with the service.
-You can do that [here](https://console.aws.amazon.com/ses/home?region=us-east-1#verified-senders-email:)*
-> *The email "kualisys@bu.edu" is provided in the example.
+You can do that [here](https://console.aws.amazon.com/ses/home?region=us-east-1#verified-senders-email:).
+The email "kualisys@bu.edu" is provided in the example.
 Any provided email will be used as both the sender and the receiver (it sends an email to itself).*
-> *2)  If a warning notification is sent, the next won't be sent for another 24 hours.
+> * *If a warning notification is sent, the next won't be sent for another 24 hours.
 This prevents an email flood where the crontab interval invokes the check minutes/hours apart.*